rohit12crj/Study-Notes/Terraform/notes.md

 ✅ What are modules in Terraform?
 - We create reusable infrastructure components like VPC, ECS, and RDS inside a modules directory.
 Each environment such as dev or stage contains a main.tf that calls these modules using a relative path like ../../modules/vpc.
 Environment-specific values are passed through terraform.tfvars, while the module itself contains the actual resource definitions.
 - Check Using_VPC_Module_in_Dev.pdf also
+- There are also official terraform modules for aws managed by terraform themselves

 ---